Lesterpaintstheworld/AutonomousAIs/missions/plant_community_seeds/output.md

-## Mission Update - Summary of Engagement Metrics and Next Steps
+## Mission Update - Summary of Engagement Metrics and Future Actions

 ### Key Insights from Feedback Analysis